List of book-burning incidents: The Talmud (at Paris), first of many such burnings over the next centuries (by Royal and Church authorities)

 In 1242, The French crown burned all copies of the Talmud in Paris, about 12,000, after the book was "charged" and "found guilty" in the Disputation of Paris, sometimes called "the Paris debate" or the "Trial of the Talmud."
 These burnings of Jewish books were initiated by Pope Gregory IX, who persuaded Louis IX of France to undertake it.
-This particular book burning was commemorated by the German Rabbi and poet Meir of Rothenburg in the elegy (kinna) called "Ask, O you who are burned in fire" (שאלי שרופה באש), which is recited to this day by Ashkenazi Jews on the fast of Tisha B'av.
+This particular book burning was commemorated by the German Rabbi and poet Meir of Rothenburg in the elegy (kinna) called, Sha'ali Serufa Ba'eish, or "Ask, O you who are burned in fire" (שאלי שרופה באש), which is recited to this day by Ashkenazi Jews on the fast of Tisha B'av.

 The Church's original stance alleged that the Talmud contained blasphemous writings towards Jesus Christ and his mother Mary, attacks against the Church and other offensive pronouncements against non-Jews, which led subsequent popes to organize public burnings of Jewish books.
-The best known of these were Innocent IV (1243–1254), Clement IV (1256–1268), John XXII (1316–1334), Paul IV (1555–1559), Pius V (1566–1572) and Clement VIII (1592–1605).
+The best known of these were Innocent IV (1243–1254), Clement IV (1256–1268), John XXII (1316–1334), Paul IV (1555–1559), and Pius V (1566–1572).

 Once the printing press was invented, the Church found it impossible to destroy entire printed editions of the Talmud and other sacred books.
 Johann Gutenberg, the German who invented the printing press around 1450, certainly helped stamp out the effectiveness of further book burnings.
 The tolerant (for its time) policies of Venice made it a center for the printing of Jewish books (and of books in general), yet the Talmud was publicly burned in 1553 and there was a lesser-known burning of Jewish books in 1568.